 Adam Foulds was born and raised in London.

-He studied English at St Catharine's College, Oxford, and was awarded an MA from the University of East Anglia, where he studied Creative Writing.
+He studied English at St Catherine's College, Oxford, and was awarded an MA from the University of East Anglia, where he studied Creative Writing.
 He has had poetry published in various magazines, including Quadrant and Stand.
 He received the Harper-Wood Fellowship from St John's College, Cambridge.

 His first novel, The Truth About These Strange Times (2007), is about the relationship between Howard, a Scottish loner, and 10-year-old maths prodigy, Saul.
 It won the 2008 Sunday Times Young Writer of the Year Award and a 2007 Betty Trask Award.